 3. The Beatles made long hair for men acceptable, even desirable.

 It seems ridiculous now, but before the Beatles came to America, “longhair” was a term applied to a very small group of people, mostly artists.
 “Longhairs” was a dismissive way of referring to certain classical musicians, for example, or to beatniks and other bohemians.
-Long hair was seen as part and parcel of an eccentric artistic temperament, perhaps with a special exemption for religious men from exotic climes who grew their hair and beards devotionally.
+Long hair was seen as part of an eccentric artistic temperament, perhaps with a special exemption for religious men from exotic climes who grew their hair and beards devotionally.

 Watch Ringo Starr's mini bio:

 Then the Beatles showed up with their “moptops.”
-Most early press coverage of the group obsesses over hairstyles we would now consider rather neat and tidy.
+Most early press coverage of the group obsessed over hairstyles we would now consider rather neat and tidy.
 In one instance, a reporter asking “Where did you get those hair-dos…?” was stopped short by John Lennon, who quipped wryly, “You mean, ‘hair-don’ts’.”
 Like their stage uniforms, the Beatles’ haircuts were a product of German ingenuity, coming from the artistic community that adopted the Beatles in Hamburg.
 Once established, the hairstyle took on a life of its own as Beatle wigs were manufactured and comedians on television variety shows donned the look for easy laughs.
 Not above profiting from such mindlessness, the Beatles saw their bank accounts grow, although it wasn’t long before the moptop was topped.
 As time went on and other groups followed the Beatles’ example, hair grew longer and longer.

 4. The Beatles psychedelicized us.